bartosian/suimon/README.md

 | Testnet | `https://fullnode.testnet.sui.io:443` |
 | Mainnet | `https://fullnode.mainnet.sui.io:443` |

-### Full Nodes
+2. **full-nodes**

-The `full-nodes` section lists the full nodes available for monitoring the SUI Testnet.
+The `full-nodes` section lists the full nodes for monitoring in the SUI network.
 The user can update this section with information for any number of nodes, following the example format provided.
 It is important to note that the RPC address is required to be provided for each node, while the metrics address is optional.

 ```yaml
 full-nodes: